This article was updated on February 9, 2023

 - Cleaning bathroom toilets, showers, sinks, and floors

-How to charge for house cleaning
+How to charge for home cleaning services

+Now that you have decided on the services you and your cleaning professionals will offer, time to price your house cleaning job.
 To stay competitive within the industry, you should plan to set your rates between $40 and $65 per hour.
 That said, there are a few factors that may cause these numbers to fluctuate.

 Let's break down these components starting with the most important: house size.